James Mackintosh: Professor

 From 1818-24, he was professor of law and general politics in the East India Company's College at Haileybury.
 While there, on 12 August 1823, Mackintosh wrote a two-sheet letter from Cadogan Place, London to James Savage asking for source material for Savage's edition of The History of Taunton by Joshua Toulmin.

 In the midst of the attractions of London society and of his parliamentary avocations Mackintosh felt that the real work of his life was being neglected.
 His great ambition was to write a history of England; he also cherished the idea of making some worthy contribution to philosophy.
 It was not till 1828 that he set about the first task of his literary ambition.

 This was his Dissertation on the Progress of Ethical Philosophy, prefixed to the seventh edition of the Encyclopædia Britannica.
 The dissertation, written mostly in ill-health and in snatches of time taken from his parliamentary engagements, was published in 1831.
 It was severely attacked in 1835 by James Mill in his Fragment on Mackintosh.
 About the same time he wrote for the Cabinet Cyclopaedia a History of England from the Earliest Times to the Final Establishment of the Reformation.

-A privy councillor since 1828, Mackintosh was appointed Commissioner for the affairs of India under the Whig administration of 1830.
+A privy councillor since 1828, Mackintosh was appointed a Commissioner for the affairs of India under the Whig administration of 1830.